SergioMEV/slurm-for-dummies/README.md

 $ systemctl restart slurmctld
 ```

-You can now check your slurm installation is runnning and your cluster is set up with the following commands:
+You can now check your slurm installation is runnning and your cluster is Setup with the following commands:
 ```
 $ systemctl status slurmctld # returns status of slurm service
 $ sinfo		# returns cluster information
 ```

-Once you have your worker nodes set up, you can also check the cluster is correctly set up by running:
+Once you have your worker nodes Setup, you can also check the cluster is correctly Setup by running:
 ```
 $ srun hostname
 ```
-Where `<NUMBER-OF-NODES>` is the number of worker nodes that are currently set up.
+Where `<NUMBER-OF-NODES>` is the number of worker nodes that are currently Setup.
 If you followed all of the steps correctly, this should return the name of all of your nodes.

 ### Worker nodes
 We follow a similar procedure to the controller node for each worker node.
 Be sure to copy the text from your created slurm.conf to each worker node's /etc/slurm/slurm.conf.
 We found the best way to do this was to copy our created slurm.conf file to a thumbdrive, then use the following command on each worker node to create the slurm.conf file and then copy the text from our thumbdrive slurm.conf and save.